roannav/react-learn/README.md

 This repo contains small projects, coursework, and test / play snippets of React code.

-#### Click on the picture or link to go to the featured React projects.
+#### Click on the picture or link to go to the featured React project.

 [![Calculator made with React](meta-w4/public/img/calculator.png)](meta-w4/)